Badarijitwta/QA-Internship-test/README.md

 # QA-Internship-test
 Indi GG Tech internship

 <br/>
-I have answered the multiple choice and theory based questions below and have uploaded the files in main branch of git which required programming<br/>
+I have answered the multiple choice and theory based questions below and have uploaded the files in main branch of git which required programming<br/> <br/>
-File names<br/>
+Question numbers are provided as depicted in the original document<br/> File names<br/>
+1)Sum_of_Even_Numbers.py<br/>
+4)Fibonacci_Numbers.py<br/>

 <br/>